Today is the best day to market anything because of all the tech available to us.

 But one of the hardest decisions you’ll have to make is choosing the right tools to do marketing with.
 And if you’re reading this, you’ve narrowed down your choices to two options: GetResponse or ClickFunnels.

 If we were helping you make the decision, we’d tell you to go with GetResponse!
-And for obvious reasons: we think our full-service suite is a powerful choice for teams who need email marketing capabilities and want extra features like webinars, landing pages, and social media tools.
+And for obvious reasons: we think our full-service suite is a powerful choice for teams who need email marketing capabilities and want extra features like webinars, landing pages, web push notifications, chats, and social media tools.

 Alas, the decision isn’t up to us; it’s up to you — which is why this list will help you.